Baymax143-stack/COP4520-Project/README.md

 input.

 ## Presentation Slides:
-For the presentaiton slides, located in the Midterm Report Folder, slides 1 - 20 were used for the short presentation during class.
+For the presentation slides, located in the Midterm Report Folder, slides 1 - 20 were used for the short presentation during class.
 The remainder slides were used for the longer version of the presentation, posted in the discussion board for video presentations.